beezwax/bzmb-excel/README.md

       }
     ],

-    // An object of styles that can be referenced by cells "styles": {
+    // An object of styles that can be referenced by cells.
+See https://www.npmjs.com/package/excel4node#styles "styles": {
       "percent0dp": {
         "number": "0%",